Graph BFS/DFS

 BFS/DFS visits each vertex once and walks each adjacency edge once.
 The visited set, queue, or recursion stack can grow to O(n).

-BFS and DFS are the two universal graph traversals.
+Breadth-first search (BFS) and depth-first search (DFS) are the two universal graph traversals.
 BFS uses a queue and visits in order of distance from the source — making it the right tool for shortest path in unweighted graphs, level-by-level exploration, and minimum-steps puzzles.
 DFS uses a stack (or recursion) and goes deep before wide — better for connectivity, cycle detection, topological sort, and any 'is there a path' question where shortest isn't required.

 The visited set is non-negotiable for general graphs (trees don't need it because there are no back edges).
 For BFS, mark nodes visited when you enqueue them, not when you dequeue — otherwise the same node can be queued by multiple neighbors before being processed, blowing up the queue.